cemenenkoff/pythonomicon/README.md

 <!-- TOC --><a name="243-the-debugger"></a>
 ### 2.4.3 The Debugger
-In a professional context, the [debugger](https://code.visualstudio.com/docs/editor/debugging) is crucial for solving bugs.
-While print statements have their place, ***the debugger is the most important tool for identifying errors***.
+In a professional context, the [debugger](https://code.visualstudio.com/docs/editor/debugging) is *crucial* for solving bugs.
+While print statements have their place, ***the debugger is the most important tool for identifying critical issues or production bugs***.

 Like the built-in terminal, VS Code has a **built-in debug console**.
-When running a script with the debugger, you can explore variable states and the call stack when paused at a breakpoint.
+When running a script with the debugger, you can explore variable states and the [call stack](https://en.wikipedia.org/wiki/Call_stack) when paused at a [breakpoint](https://en.wikipedia.org/wiki/Breakpoint).

 By default, VS Code creates a *new* terminal for each debug run.
 This can consume unnecessary RAM, especially for new programmers who don't need previous debug outputs.
 To avoid this, configure VS Code to send output to the integrated debug console, clearing history after each run.
 This setting is managed in something called the `launch.json` file that appears in the dynamically-generated `.vscode` folder when debugging is prompted (with `F5`).
 [Here is the standard one I use](.vscode/launch.json).